 Tips for a smooth transition from a crib to a toddler bed

 First things first, timing is key!
 Don’t try to make this switch to a big kid bed when your child is tired or dealing with other transitions, such as starting a new school or moving to a new home.

-Lastly, make sure the room is safe for your little adventurer.
+- Lastly, make sure the room is safe for your little adventurer.
+Put up a bedrail to prevent your little one from falling out of the bed.
 Double-check everything and secure any loose items.
 You might want to install a baby gate by the door so that your little one can’t open the bedroom door and leave whenever he pleases.
 Safety always comes first.

 The bottom line here is that there’s NO race for babies to make that big transition and move from a crib to a toddler bed any earlier than they need to.
 Keep your little one in that crib for as long as possible.
 The reality is that most toddlers still need the physical boundaries of the crib that keep them contained, most toddlers feels more secure in a crib, and most toddlers really sleep best in a crib!
 No one wins a special shiny gold medal for moving their kid to a bed by a certain age- I promise.